-- University's Anti-Discrimination Policies.
-The University's Anti-Discrimination Policies include the Equal Employment/Education Opportunity and Nondiscrimination Policy located at Section 600.010 of the Collected Rules and Regulations and the Sex Discrimination, Sexual Harassment and Sexual Misconduct in Employment/Education Policy located at Section 600.020 of the Collected Rules and Regulations. - 2.
+- Administrative Resolution.
+The equity resolution process of a Complaint by making a finding on each of the alleged policy violations and finding on sanctions without a hearing. - 2.
 Complainant.
-"Complainant" refers to the person alleged to have been subjected to discrimination, harassment or sexual misconduct in violation of the University's Anti-Discrimination Policies.
-The University may serve as the Complainant when the person alleged to have been subjected to discrimination, harassment or sexual misconduct in violation of the University's Anti-Discrimination Policies chooses not to act as the Complainant in the resolution process or requests that the Complaint not be pursued.
-If the University decides to pursue a claim of discrimination by a visitor, third party or applicant through the applicable equity resolution process, the University will act as the Complainant.
-Former University Faculty or Staff members may act as the Complainant in the applicable equity resolution process only when their employment is terminated and they allege that the termination of employment was discriminatory.
-For any other allegations of discrimination by former University Faculty or Staff members, the University will investigate and appropriately respond to Complaints of violation of the University's Anti-Discrimination policies and if the University decides to pursue a claim of discrimination through the applicable equity resolution process, the University will act as the Complainant. - 3.
-Respondent.
-The University of Missouri, one of the campuses within the University of Missouri System, or one of its or their academic programs, departments, or other institutional entities, depending on the nature of the Complaint.
-The Equity Officer or Title IX Coordinator will designate the Respondent representative, consistent with the below guidelines: - For institutional complaints involving recruitment and admissions, the Respondent shall normally be represented by the Director of Admissions. - 2.
-For institutional complaints involving treatment in educational programs, the Respondent shall normally be represented by the appropriate department head. - For institutional complaints involving nonacademic matters related to campus living and student life, the Respondent shall normally be represented by the appropriate administrative supervisor, department head, and/or director.
+"Complainant" refers to the person alleged to have been subjected to discrimination or harassment in violation of the University's Anti-Discrimination Policies.
+The University may serve as the Complainant when the person alleged to have been subjected to discrimination or harassment in violation of the University's Anti-Discrimination Policies chooses not to act as the Complainant in the resolution process or requests that the Complaint not be pursued.
+If the University decides to pursue a claim of discrimination by a visitor, third party or applicant through the applicable Equity Resolution Process, the University will act as the Complainant.
+Former University Faculty or Staff members may act as the Complainant in the applicable Equity Resolution Process only when their employment is terminated and they allege that the termination of employment was discriminatory.
+For any other allegations of discrimination by former University Faculty or Staff members, the University will investigate and appropriately respond to reports of a violation of the University's Anti-Discrimination Policies and if the University decides to pursue a claim of discrimination through the applicable equity resolution process, the University will act as the Complainant. - Complaint.
+A document prepared by the Equity Officer when a verbal or written report of alleged discrimination or harassment becomes known to the University, or a document filed and signed by a Complainant alleging